56aint/footy-bet-app/README.md

 2. Write tests: k6 and mocha for the API

-3. Use data provided in background.md to build frontend Event                            Eventid
+3. Use data provided in background.md to build frontend
+   * Event                            Eventid
-	Premier League                     Null
+	* Premier League                     Null
-	FA Cup                             Null
+	* FA Cup                             Null
-	Football Live                      Null
+	* Football Live                      Null

-	LiveFootball  Betting-Pricee   Betting-Outcome  Betting-Market
-                                                     e.g: Full Time Result: Home/Draw/Away
+	* LiveFootball  Betting-Price   Betting-Outcome  Betting-Market e.g: Full Time Result: Home/Draw/Away Suspended
-													      Suspended

-    ....more to be added and sorted with wireframing.
+   * ....more to be added and sorted with wireframing.

 4. Connect frontend to the backend to build tha App.